Protostegidae: Trophic ecology

 While all members of the family are extinct, palaeoecological studies on the members of the family have provided some insight into the ecological roles of the Protostegidae.
-Analysis of fossil organs of some protostegids has revealed entire stomachs containing fossilized shellfish.
+Analysis of fossil organs of some protostegids has revealed entire stomachs containing fossilized shells of inoceramids clams, and the first evidence of gastroliths was reported in 2024.
 The turtles, in turn, are postulated to have been preyed upon by the major predators of the time.
 Fossil protostegids have been found with tooth impressions from the large lamnid sharks of the time.
 Two specimens of Protostega gigas have been discovered to have tooth marks from large sharks.
 In addition, teeth of the extinct shark Cretoxyrhina mantelli have been found embedded in at least one Protostega skeleton.

 Evolutionary history

-The family's oldest members are Desmatochelys padillai, known from the specimens recovered from the Early Cretaceous Paja Formation of Colombia and Santanachelys gaffneyi, known from a specimen excavated from Brazil in 1998.
+The family's oldest members include an Early Cretaceous (Valanginian) taxon described on the basis of limb bones and shell remains from the Rosablanca Formation of Colombia, Desmatochelys padillai, known from the specimens recovered from the Early Cretaceous Paja Formation of Colombia and Santanachelys gaffneyi, known from a specimen excavated from Brazil in 1998.
 The latter species first appeared during the Early Cretaceous.
 As an early sea turtle, Santanachelys had several unspecialized characteristics, such as distinguishable digits in its flipper-like arms.
 Later relatives' flippers were completely fused together for more efficient swimming.
 As with most large fauna of the era, the Protostegidae died out during the events of the Cretaceous–Paleogene extinction event that led to the extinction of the dinosaurs.

 The exact phylogenetic position of protostegids among turtles is uncertain.
 Some phylogenetic studies determine the leatherback turtles in the family Dermochelyidae to be their closest living relatives, with both these families being monophyletic.
 Conversely, the phylogenetic analyses conducted by Joyce (2007) and Anquetin (2012), which included one protostegid species (Santanachelys gaffneyi), recovered the family as only distantly related to leatherback turtles.
 Joyce (2007) recovered Protostegidae as basal eucryptodiran turtles lying outside the crown group of Cryptodira (the least inclusive clade containing all living cryptodirans) and closely related to Solnhofia parsonsi; Santanachelys had a similar phylogenetic position in the analysis conducted by Anquetin (2012), who stressed that future studies should include more protostegids to confirm this phylogenetic placement.
 If confirmed, these results would prove that protostegids weren't close relatives of leatherback turtles (or in fact any living cryptodirans), but instead "represent an independent lineage of marine turtles that originated in the Late Jurassic".
 The analyses conducted by Sterli (2010) and Sterli & de la Fuente (2011) recovered Santanachelys (and, presumably, the entirety of Protostegidae) as even more distantly related to living cryptodirans; it was found to be basal turtle lying outside the crown group of turtles (the least inclusive clade containing cryptodirans and pleurodirans).

 A phylogenetic analysis conducted by Cadena and Parham (2015) recovered Protostegidae within the crown group of Cryptodira; specifically the family was recovered as belonging to Chelonioidea and more closely related to the leatherback sea turtle than cheloniids are.